-The FRAD Card records various performance statistics for the Frame Relay port, and displays them in the Performance Data Screen (see Figure 4-6).
-Measurements are taken during the current hour, and for each previous hour increment up to 24 hours.
-A second counter at the top of the screen depicts elapsed time from the last expired hour or in the current hour.
+The FRAD card records various performance statistics for the Frame Relay port, and displays them in the Performance Data Screen (see Figure 4-5).
+Measurements are taken for each previous 15 minutes intervals increment up to 24 hours.
+A second counter at the top of the screen shows elapsed time from the last expired or current minute.